WCSCourses/HelminthBioinformatics_2023/manuals/module_3_WBP2/module_3_WBP2.md

 Both options will take you to WormBase ParaSite's BLAST tool page:
 ![](figures/BLAST_4.png)
-- The query sequence should be entered into the "Sequence data" dialog box.
-Make sure the correct sequence type is selected (Protein/DNA)
-- Selecting the species to search against.
-By selecting custom species list, a pop-up box will appear.
-Their you can search and select the genomes you would like to perform BLAST search against.
-- You can also use the round radio buttons if you would like to perform a search agaist all species, nematodes, platyhelmiths, or against a custom species list.
-- Make sure to select the right database type to search against (DNA/Protein database and their types)
-- The rest of the options include scoring filtering and specific alignment parameters.
-- It is highly recommended to also add a description for your BLAST search so it will be easily discoverable later.

 **How to evaluate Blast results?**

 Metrics used in the results table:
 - **Score**: The bit score gives an indication of how good the alignment is; the higher the score, the better the alignment.
-In general terms, this score is calculated from a formula that takes into account the alignment of similar or identical residues, as well as any gaps introduced to align the sequences.
-- **E-value**: The E-value gives an indication of the statistical significance of a given pairwise alignment and reflects the size of the database and the scoring system used.
-The lower the E-value, the more significant the hit.
+- **E-value**: The E-value gives an indication of the statistical significance of each alignment.
 A sequence alignment that has an E-value of 0.05 means that this similarity has a 5 in 100 (1 in 20) chance of occurring by chance alone.
 - **%ID or percent identity**: Percent identity is telling you how many residues in your query are an identical match to the hit.
 Closely related sequences will have a much higher % identity.